Limbyc/EduStudy/README.md

 ## EduStudy
-The mobile application is designed for those who value their time and want to be always aware of their schedule.
-Easily track the dates and times of your classes to make sure no important event goes unnoticed.
+The mobile application is created for those who value their time and want to be always aware of their schedule.
+It allows you to easily track the dates and times of your classes so that no important event is left unnoticed.
 ## Architecture
 This application follows the classic SOLID based clean architecture approach.
 This approach differs from official architecture guidance, but it is actively used by many developers.
 ## Features